RoryQo/Research-Reproduction_Washington-Female-Socalization/README.md

    - Generate visual representations of the data and analysis results, such as bar charts and regression plots.
 These visualizations aid in communicating findings effectively and highlight important trends and relationships.

 <img src="https://github.com/RoryQo/Research-Reproduction_Washington-Female-Socalization/blob/main/graph3.jpg?raw=true" alt="Image" width=500px/>

+## Results

+- **Personal gender of the legislator on voting score (aauw)**
+         - the interaction term with number of daughters is not significant indicating that there isnt a significantly different effect on voting behaviors between male and female legislators based on the number of daughters they have (holding all else constant.
+Additionally the interaction term of total children is not significant, indicating that there is not a significantly different effect on voting score between male and female legislators based on  the total number of children(holding all else constant).
+In short no evidence that there is a difference, however legislators are a small population, so standard errors are quite high, maybe in a broader application there could be differences.
+      - **Age on voting score (aauw)**
+         - The coefficient for age is 0.814, indicating that on average as age increases so does aauw voting score.
+This relationship however is not statistically significant even at the 90% confidence level.
+The age squared term is negative, indicating that the effect of age on AAUW score decreases the older you get.
+The the effect 'flips' is ~67.8 years of age.
+Again the age squared term is not significant at the 90% confidence level.

 ## Conclusion